earthpyy/alfred-bluetooth-connect/README.md

 # alfred-bluetooth-connect
-Alfred plugin that allowed to connect/disconnect to any bluetooth device
+Alfred plugin that allowed to connect/disconnect to paired bluetooth device

 ## Requirements